ove/ove-apps/packages/ove-app-maps/docs/MAP_LAYERS_JSON.md

 Both types of layer have a `visible` property that describes whether the layer is visible by default and a `wms` property which describes whether the layer is a displaying data from a [`Web Map Service`](https://www.opengeospatial.org/standards/wms).
 These properties have Boolean values.

 The layers also have a common `source` property, but their contents differ.
-The `source` of a vector layer always must have a `type` equal to `ol.source.Vector`, and the `url` of the `config` property must point to a [GeoJSON](http://geojson.org/) file.
+The `source` of a vector layer always must have a `type` equal to `ol.source.Vector`, and the `url` of the `config` property must point to a file in a supported format such as [GeoJSON](http://geojson.org/), [TopoJSON](https://github.com/topojson), [GML](https://www.opengeospatial.org/standards/gml), [KML](https://www.opengeospatial.org/standards/kml), [WKT CRS](https://www.opengeospatial.org/standards/wkt-crs), [OSM](https://wiki.openstreetmap.org/wiki/OSM_XML), [IGC](http://istitutogeograficocentrale.it/en/) or [Esri](https://www.esri.com).
 The `source` of a tile layer can be any [layer source for tile data supported by OpenLayers](https://geoadmin.github.io/ol3/apidoc/ol.source.html) such as [`ol.source.OSM`](https://geoadmin.github.io/ol3/apidoc/ol.source.OSM.html) or [`ol.source.BingMaps`](https://geoadmin.github.io/ol3/apidoc/ol.source.BingMaps.html).
 The `config` object is passed as an argument of the constructor for the specified source, and its properties depend on which source is used; more information can be found in the [OpenLayers documentation](http://geoadmin.github.io/ol3/apidoc/ol.source.html).

 Unlike tile layers, vector layers have two additional properties, `style` and `opacity` which can be used to customise their appearance.
 The `opacity` property has a numeric value between 0 and 1, and the `style` property accepts a JSON structure with two properties (`fill` and `stroke`) within it.
 These correspond to configuration provided when creating [`ol.style.Fill`](http://geoadmin.github.io/ol3/apidoc/ol.style.Fill.html) and [`ol.style.Stroke`](http://geoadmin.github.io/ol3/apidoc/ol.style.Stroke.html) objects, respectively.